 Panorama has also raised the issue of custody of children.
 Children have a right to spend time with both their parents, and should not be victimised because their parents are in dispute.
 Even prisoners have rights to see their children.
 We always insist that couples refer custody issues to civil courts.
 The normal outcome of civil court deliberations is that mothers get custody of their children, and some mothers use this to ensure their children do not see their fathers.
 Were it not so, Fathers 4 Justice would not be a prominent campaign organisation in Britain today.
 The ISC cannot legally ensure that both parents have access to their children, but we do ask mothers to sign a moral undertaking that they will allow their ex-husbands to see their children.
 The procedure for doing so is left to the civil courts.
 ‘Farah’ was simply asked to sign this moral undertaking.
 We did not interfere with the civil courts’ procedure of deciding how access was to be granted.

-For responses related to Panorama program , Visit our Blog
+For responses related to Panorama programme , Visit our Blog